API-Skeletons/doctrine-orm-graphql/docs/just-the-basics.rst

   $driver = new Driver($entityManager);

-The next step is configuring your GraphQL schema.
+Then configure your GraphQL schema.
 In this section we'll create a connection for the entity, filters for the entity, and a resolver.

 .. code-block:: php